spectrocloud/librarium/docs/docs-content/enterprise-version/upgrade/upgrade-vmware/non-airgap.md

 6. Once the system console unlocks, from the left **Main Menu**, select **Enterprise Cluster** and then select the **Profile** tab.

-7. Open each Enterprise Cluster Profile layer and replace their configurations with the values you received from our support team.
+7. Open each Enterprise Cluster profile layer and replace their configurations with the values you received from our support team.

-8. If your original profile layers had configuration changes or additions, apply them to the updated configurations and select **Save**.

-   The Enterprise Cluster initiate the Kubernetes upgrade and leads to the reconciliation of the three Palette nodes.
+   The Enterprise Cluster initiates the Kubernetes upgrade and reconciles the Palette instance nodes.

 ## Validate